-The minor provides students interested in Geographic Information Systems (GIS) an opportunity to pursue their studies in this specialized field of geography.
+The minor provides students interested in Geographical Information Systems (GIS) an opportunity to pursue their studies in this specialized field of geography.
 This rapidly growing technology is proving to become a needed job skill in this computer age in virtually all fields, especially those in Natural Sciences, Social Sciences and Business.

-GIS MINOR - 21 HOURS, 2.0 GPA
+Requirements For: GIS Minor - 21 Hours, 2.0 gpa

 GGP 270 Spatial Analysis

--OR

-NS 220 Applied Statistics &
+NS 220 -OR

-Experimental Design

-GGP 330 Cartography3 cr.
+GGP 330 Experimental Design Cartography

 GGP 335 Remote Sensing

 GGP 350 GIS I

-GGP 355 GIS II 3 cr.
+GGP 355 GIS II

 GGP 450 Internship in GIS

-IS 205 Managing Information Systems 3 cr.
+IS 205 Managing Information Systems

 TOTAL